ffund/ml-notebooks/notebooks/9-slash-dataset.md

 ::: {.cell .markdown }

-As before, we'll put the model on GPU if available:
+As before, we'll put the model on whatever device is available:

 :::